Luluno01/BungeeSafeguard/README.md

 * Add and remove players by their **username** or UUID (username-change-proof)
 * Add and remove XBOX Live players by their **Gamer Tag** or UUID (Gamertag-change-proof) (from v2.3, see [XBOX Live Player Support](#xbox-live-player-support-bedrock-edition-support) for more details)
 * Lazy translation from username to UUID (from v1.2, **offline server friendly**, see [lazy lists](#lazy-lists) for details)
+* Switch between multiple configuration files (e.g., a config for maintenance mode which whitelists administrators only)
+* Optional confirmation before adding or removing list entries

 ## Usage